 In February 2008 I wrote:

 I have recently discovered that many of the symptoms from which Serrapeptase has rescued me were in fact known, and even expected, side effects of all the prescription medications that I took before I knew about Serrapeptase.

-I am amazed how quickly the time has passed.
+I am amazed by how quickly time has passed.
 Today, I have accepted an invitation to renew my gym membership for another year.
-I look forward to learning what progress I will continue to make towards even grater good health, mobility and fitness.
+I look forward to learning what progress I will continue to make towards greater good health, mobility, and fitness.

 Having completed all the necessary paperwork, my workout has also been updated.

 The weight, or resistance, used in every exercise has been significantly increased, making the exercises more difficult and therefore, I hope, more effective.
-The largest single increase has been to the resistance setting for the abdominal toning machine, which has been doubled, to 20 kg.
+The most significant single increase has been to the resistance setting for the abdominal toning machine, which has been doubled, to 20 kg.

 For the first time ever, today, I was able to get out of my wheelchair to use one of the machines (known as a hand bike) which until now has had to be adjusted so that I can use it while staying in my wheelchair, for safety reasons.
 Read More

 Anyone who heard yesterday’s edition of The Power Hour will know that I have made a firm, personal, decision not to accept the swine flu vaccination.
 Although my reasons are a matter of personal choice, I believe that they are based upon logic: